‘Teen Mom 2’: Javi Marroquin’s Ex Madison Walls Slams Him Online After Split

 Teen Mom 2 star Javi Marroquin and his new girlfriend, former Real World: Skeletons star Madison Channing Walls, have split.
 The pair, who only confirmed their relationship days ago, have announced their break up after only two weeks of dating.
 Now, Madison is speaking out about her ex online, and it’s not pretty.

 According to Radar Online, Javi Marroquin revealed this week that he and Madison Channing Walls have officially split.
-The Teen Mom 2 dad revealed that the couple remain friends and that he’s doing “great” after the break up.
+The Teen Mom 2 dad revealed that the couple remain friends and that he’s doing “great” after the break-up.
 “We just decided being friends is better off,” Javi revealed.
 However, Madison may be singing a different tune.
-Madison Walls’ Twitter feed hints at some relationship drama, and possible bitterness towards Javi Marroquin after the split.
+Madison Walls’ Twitter feed hints at some relationship drama and possible bitterness towards Javi Marroquin after the split.

 “One thing I’ll never do is beg someone to be a part of my life,” Walls, 26, retweeted.
 Later, she took to Twitter again to reveal that she believes her generation has lost the value of romance, trust, and conversation.

 “Our generation has lost the value of romance, the value of trust and the value of conversation.
 Sadly, small talk is the new deep.”
-She later tweeted, “Ouch.”

 Lincoln and I were honored to be apart of "inspirational dads" issue of @poshkidsmag wait until you guys see the cover. ???? they told me I can't spill that yet, but follow @poshkidsmag we will be having a contest for one of you to get a free signed copy by me!
 Can't thank the team that put this together enough!
 OFFICIAL RELEASE DATE IS APRIL 10!
 The team that made this happen. @winknshoot @simply4posh @LRodriguez_poshkidsmag @maximohamilton photographer @michaelcreagh makeup artist @makeupartistsophia Thank you all